 For the modern mystic, the balanced nature of Mabon indicates a powerful time to connect with the spirit world – but clear your energy first by connecting with the spirit within, and take this opportunity to introspect.

 If you’re just getting started on your spiritual journey, rise gently with Awakening In a Box, featuring crystals and tools selected intuitively for you to guide you on your path.
-Deepen your soul-searching with WEvolve Box, a sacred space box containing oracle cards, high vibration crystals, essential oils, and everything more you need to guide your spirit journey in this new season.
+Deepen your soul-searching with their Oracle Box, containing oracle cards, high-vibration crystals, and everything else you need to guide your spirit journey in this new season.

 Celtic: Host a harvest feast